Carole Lin

-Career

-Lin joined MediaCorp after taking part in Star Search Singapore 1995.
+Early life and career

+Lin used to do motorcycling, bungee jumping and parachuting.

+Lin was a waitress at a steak restaurant at Bukit Timah when she first started work.
+Then 16, she earned S$800 monthly and worked for about three months before enrolling into Singapore Polytechnic to study biotechnology.
+After graduating, she became a flight attendant at the age of 19 and later began modelling.
+Two years later, Lin joined MediaCorp after taking part in 1995 Star Search Singapore.
 She shot to fame for her role in The Price of Peace and won the Best Actress award at the Star Awards 1997.
-Hers and Hong Huifang's rape scenes were named the Top 5 Most Memorable Scenes at the Star Awards 2007 anniversary special.
+Her controversial scene of being stripped and humiliated in a busy street by her husband in the television series was named one of the "Top 5 Most Memorable Scenes" at the Star Awards 2007 anniversary special.
 She left MediaCorp in 2009 after her second marriage and moved abroad.